exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 A property can be declared with the readonly modifier, which prevents modification of the property after initialization.

+Readonly also applies inside the __clone() magic method : cloning doesn't allow for changing a readonly property.

 In PHP 8.2, a class may be readonly, making all of of its properties readonly too.